 Once you and your team have decided on the files that will be moved to ArcGIS Pro, the Integrated Marco Pro Add-In for ArcGIS Pro will help you to accomplish this daunting feat.
 By using the Upgrade Map Documents to Project tool within the Add-In, you can select those files to be converted – and do just that.
 Convert away.
 In full disclosure, it is advised to follow the approach previously mentioned for bulk data – modifying based on groups as to ensure you have a record of what is being addressed and where it is being stored.

-With this tool, converting a Map Document or Layer File to an ArcGIS Pro Map Project is simple and straight forward.
+With this tool, converting an ArcGIS Map Document (.mxd) or Layer File to an ArcGIS Pro Map Project (.aprx) is simple and straight forward.
 It is amazing the time it can save in taking advantage of this new format, which would previously require rebuilding a map from scratch inside of ArcGIS Pro.
 We know, nobody has time for that.